bansalhimanshu0296/Maze-Game-AI/README.md

 This project was done as a part of CSCI-B-551 Elements of Artificial Intelligence Coursework under Prof. Dr. David Crandall.

+## Problem
+Your goal is to write a program that finds the shortest path between the exit(represented by @) and you(represented by p) in a maze where X represents a wall through which you cannot pass.
+You can move one square at a time in any of the four principal compass directions, and the program should find the shortest distance between the two points and then output a string of letters (L, R, D, and U for left, right, down, and up) indicating that solution.

 ## Command to run the program ##

 python3 route_pichu.sh [name of map]